Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/Falcon Coders/about.md

 4. Vanjam Chirudeep

-**We are passionate towards coding and intrested towards web development.
+**We are passionate towards coding and interested towards web development.
 Motivated to improve skills**